-Important: ARCHICAD-Grasshopper Connection is available for both AC 18 and 19.
+Important: ARCHICAD-Grasshopper Connection for Windows is available for AC 18, 19, 20 and 21.
 You should install the installer (MSI file) which corresponds to your version of ARCHICAD.

-Before installing it, make sure that the latest version of Rhinoceros (Version 5 SR11 64-bit) and ARCHICAD (version 18 or 19) are both installed on your computer.
+Before installing it, make sure that the latest version of Rhinoceros for Windows (Version 5 64-bit) and ARCHICAD (version 18, 19, 20 or 21) are both installed on your computer.